 The classic drawing game of pictionary can be a great way of introducing visual learning to your classroom.
 Visual learning methodology is fundamental in reaching students who may struggle with more conventional memorization methods, such as students with dyslexia or English Language Learners (ELLs).

-Games geared towards visual learners are the perfect way to reach these students and benefit the entire classroom by promoting active learning.
+Medical terminology games geared towards visual learners are the perfect way to reach these students and benefit the entire classroom by promoting active learning.
 Identifying medical terms through images can help students commit key words and phrases to memory and create a sense of friendly competition in the classroom.

 How to Play Medical Terminology Pictionary: